Use reverse telecine in Compressor

 In Compressor, do one of the following:

-In the batch area, click an output row to select a setting in a job.
+In the batch area, click an output row to select a preset in a job.
 With this method, the modifications you make will be used for outputting only that job.

-In the Settings pane, select a custom setting from the Custom area.
-(If the Settings pane is hidden, press Shift-Command-1.)
-With this method, the modifications you make will be saved to the custom setting for future use.
+In the Presets pane, select a custom preset from the Custom area.
+(If the Presets pane is hidden, press Shift-Command-1.)
+With this method, the modifications you make will be saved to the custom preset for future use.

 In the inspector pane, click Video to open the Video inspector.